QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 		c = Counter(lst)
 		c = Counter(dict)

-		#remove elem entirely from coubter
+		#remove elem entirely from counter
 		del c['qwE']
 		# does not remove, counter entry still has a 0 count
 		c['qwE'] = 0